 Northern Long-eared Myotis

-The population of the Northern long-eared myotis is decreasing due to logging and wood harvesting and recreation activities by humans into their habitat.
+The Northern long-eared myotis population is decreasing due to logging, wood harvesting, and human recreation activities in their habitat.